YubicoLabs/passkey-workshop/docs/docs/relying-party/auth-flow.md

 ## Assertion result method

-In this section we are going to outline, in detail, the assertion result method as well as provide a sample implementation in Java using the [java-webauthn-server library](https://github.com/Yubico/java-webauthn-server).
+This section will outline the assertion result method as well as provide a sample implementation in Java using the [java-webauthn-server library](https://github.com/Yubico/java-webauthn-server).

 ### API request and response schema